 *Note* Some of the links in this article are affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use a service listed here.
 I don’t recommend anything I don’t personally use, though, so you can be confident that I’m sharing a valuable resource here!

 Why Get a 10-Year China Visa?

-The way it has been named is actually a bit deceptive.
+The way this particular policy for China visas has been named is actually a bit deceptive.
 This doesn’t mean that you can stay in China for 10 years, it just means that your visa is valid for 10 years.
 Because this is a multiple-entry visa, this could save you quite a bit of money if you plan on visiting China more than once over the next decade.